supabase-community/supabase-kubernetes/README.md

 ## Contributing

-You can contribute to this project by forking this repository and opening a pull required
+You can contribute to this project by forking this repository and opening a pull request.

 When you're ready to publish your chart on the `main` branch, you'll have to execute `sh build.sh` to package the charts and generate the Helm manifest.